Cart 0

 Conclusion:

-The Zenith was more than just a cruise ship—she was an ambassador of 1990s maritime design.
-This model is a tribute to this era and a true gem for any collection.
-If you have a passion for classic cruise ships, then this model is just the thing for your display case.
-The model is available now—exclusively in the Modellperlen online shop—and only in limited quantities.
+The Zenith was more than just a cruise ship.
+It was an ambassador for maritime design in the 1990s.
+This model pays homage to that era and is a real gem for any collection.
+If you have a soft spot for classic cruise ships, then this model is just the thing for your display case.
+The model is available exclusively from the Modellperlen online shop and is only available in limited quantities.

 We hope you enjoy the model, your Modellperlen team.